-Respective Policy: 1.2.2, 2.1.4, 2.3.1, 4.1.1, 4.1.3, 4.1.4, 4.1.5, 4.2.2, 5.1.3
+Respective Policy: 1.2.2, 4.1.1, 4.1.3, 4.1.4, 4.2.2

 LAHD's accessible Housing Program (AcHP) ensures that people with disabilities have equal opportunity to rent, use, and enjoy housing that has received financial or other assistance from the City of Los Angeles (City) or the former Community Redevelopment Agency of the City of Los Angeles (CRA/LA).
-The AcHP covers 900+ affordable rental housing developments, including those built before April 2016, and new housing developments with five or more housing units that are designed, constructed, altered, operated, administered, or financed by the City.
+The AcHP covers 700+ affordable rental housing developments, including those built before April 2016, and new housing developments with five or more housing units that are designed, constructed, altered, operated, administered, or financed by the City.
 Specifically, the program reviews plans for new developments; assists developers in retrofitting existing properties; provides training to project and City staff related to Fair Housing policies for people with disabilities; monitors compliance with and enforces the City's Fair Housing Policies; processes and tracks tenant grievances; and maintains the online Affordable & Accessible Housing Registry.
-During the Housing Element cycle, the City will continue to operate and improve the online Affordable & Accessible Housing Registry serving nearly 10,000 users who have submitted pre-applications for accessible units.
-The City will also establish public counters for assistance in applying for affordable and accessible housing.

-AHSC (AFFORDABLE HOUSING AND SUSTAINABLE COMMUNITIES PROGRAM)
+9. AHSC (AFFORDABLE HOUSING AND SUSTAINABLE COMMUNITIES PROGRAM) (NEW)